-In 2022, Her Majesty The Queen will become the first British Monarch to celebrate a Platinum Jubilee, reflecting her 70 years of service.
+In 2022, Her Majesty The Queen became the first British Monarch to celebrate a Platinum Jubilee, reflecting her 70 years of service.

 There will be year-long Platinum Jubilee celebrations throughout the year.

-Below lists how we are supporting the celebrations in Hart:
+This is how we supported the celebrations in Hart:

 Thursday 2 June: Beacon lighting

-The Chairman will be holding a beacon lighting event on Thursday evening starting at 9pm at Whitewater Meadows.
+The Chairman held a beacon lighting event at Whitewater Meadows.

 Friday 3 June: Schools competition

-As part of the Queen’s Platinum Jubilee celebrations, we are looking to produce a mural for an outside wall on the council office building in Harlington Way, Fleet.
-On this Friday we will be launching a secondary school student art competition for the design of the mural, with the aim for entries to be judged by the end of the summer and the mural produced shortly after.
+As part of the Queen’s Platinum Jubilee celebrations, we launched a secondary school student art competition for the design of the mural outside the council offices, with the aim for entries to be judged by the end of the summer.
 The theme will be the Queen’s reign and entries are welcome to be traditional or contemporary.
-We are contacting all the secondary schools in Hart to see if there is interest in being a part of this amazing opportunity to leave a lasting legacy to celebrate the Queen’s long reign.
-If you or your school is interested in taking part, please email Hart Countryside Service on firstname.lastname@example.org
+We contacted the secondary schools in Hart to see if there is interest in being a part of this amazing opportunity.
+If you or your school is interested in taking part, please email Hart Countryside Service on email@example.com

 Saturday 4 June: The big picnic